Nixuge/cesco/README.md

 - [ ] Add multy languages support.
 - [ ] Add custom accent color  for user personalization.

-### ⚠️ Please note that cescosite is in active development and things are subject to change. ⚠️
+### ⚠️ Please note that cescosite is still in active development and things are subject to change. ⚠️

 ## Credits :
 Thanks to [@JdM](https://github.com/judemont) and [@Asteroidus](https://github.com/AstroidusTv) for having imagined and developed the initial project.